 Sadly, at the age of 84, U Win Tin died in April of 2014.
 Though he was Myanmar’s longest serving prisoner of conscience, he remained active in human rights work after his release and died free of the prison cell that had held him for 19 years.

-Prisoners of Conscience: Akbar Mohammadi and Ahmad Batebi (Iran)
+Akbar Mohammadi and Ahmad Batebi (Iran)

 Tragically, Mr. Mohammadi died as a result of his brutal treatment and the denial of medical care while in prison.
 However, early in 2008, Ahmad Batebi, who by then had become a global symbol of prisoner abuse, escaped from Iran in a harrowing journey and was granted permission to enter the United States.
-Ultimately, he would like to continue his studies in film.

-In a very rare opportunity to meet with a former prisoner of conscience, Group 11 sponsored an event on October 30, 2008 at which Ahmad Batebi spoke about his experiences in Iranian prisons.
+In a very rare opportunity to meet with a former prisoner of conscience, Group 11 sponsored an event in October, 2008 at which Ahmad Batebi spoke about his experiences in Iranian prisons.
 He stated that without the actions of Group 11 and other voices in Amnesty he would not have survived his nine years in prison.
 We have raised about $2,000 for his living expenses and stay in touch with him.
 Articles in The New York Times on July 13 and October 26, 2008 offer more information about him and his experiences and cite our efforts.

-Prisoner of Conscience: Sutanti Aidit (Indonesia)
+Sutanti Aidit (Indonesia)

 In addition to the letters that Group 11 sent to Dr. Aidit and to the Indonesian authorities, we contacted the U.S. Department of State and members of Congress on the case.
 At one point, over 80 registered letters were sent at the same time to the prison where she was being held.
 Soon after the letters arrived a trial date was set, although unfortunately it was never held.
 Among our other initiatives were sending packages and money to Dr. Aidit’s children in the Netherlands, through a Dutch Amnesty group, and meeting with a former cellmate who traveled to many countries speaking about their ordeal in prison.

-Prisoner of Conscience: Father Nguyễn Văn Lý (Viet Nam)
+Father Nguyễn Văn Lý (Viet Nam)

 In 2006, Father Lý co-founded Bloc 8406, an online-based pro-democracy organization that published a manifesto, “The Right to Freedom of Speech.”
 Imprisoned again in 2007, Father Lý subsequently suffered a stroke in prison.
 He was released for treatment, but was then re-imprisoned in 2011.
 In 2007, Father Lý was adopted by Amnesty USA Group 19 in California as a Prisoner of Conscience.
 Group 11 worked with Group 19 to advocate for Father Lý’s release by sending letters and petitions to members of the Viet Namese government and the American Ambassador to VietNam.
 On May 20, 2016, the government of VietNam release Father Lý.

-Several other cases, most notably that of Cameron Todd Willingham, raise the question of how many people who were innocent of capital crimes have been executed.
+Several similar cases, most notably that of Cameron Todd Willingham, raise the question of how many people who were innocent of capital crimes have been executed.
 According to the Death Penalty Information Center, 144 death row inmates have been exonerated as of August 2014.
-Additional questions have been raised as states have used untested new compounds and conducted several botched executions by lethal injection.
+Additional questions have been raised as states have used untested new chemical compounds and conducted several botched executions by lethal injection.
 Amnesty International opposes the death penalty in all cases.

-Guantánamo Detainee: Fawzi al-Odah (Kuwait)
+Fawzi al-Odah (Kuwait)

-Fawzi al-Odah had stated that he had traveled from Kuwait to Pakistan and Afghanistan for the purpose of teaching and doing charity work.
+Fawzi al-Odah had stated that he traveled from Kuwait to Pakistan and Afghanistan to teach an do charity work.
 He was detained in Pakistan in late 2001, turned over to U.S. authorities, and transferred to Guantanamo in 2002.
-He alleged that he was tortured.
-He was subjected to forced feeding during a hunger strike in 2006.
+He alleged that he was tortured and subjected to forced feeding during a hunger strike in 2006.
 Group 11 had long advocated for al-Odah, urging that he either be charged with a recognizable offense and tried fairly in a civilian court or released, and that his claims of torture be investigated.

-Guantánamo Detainee: Fayiz al-Kandari (Kuwait)
+Fayiz al-Kandari (Kuwait)

 Group 11 advocated for al-Kandari, urging that he be charged and tried fairly or released, and that his claims of abusive treatment be investigated.
-In September 2015, Fayiz al-Kandari underwent a PRB hearing.
-The board recommended that he be transferred to Kuwait to participate in an inpatient rehabilitation program with “robust security measures” to last at least one year.
+In September 2015, Fayiz al-Kandari underwent a PRB hearing, which recommended that he be transferred to Kuwait for an inpatient rehabilitation program with “robust security measures” to last at least one year.
 On January 8, 2016, al-Kandari was transferred to Kuwait (cf. the New York Times article U.S. Sends Kuwaiti Detainee Home From Guantánamo).

 In the early 1990s members of Group 11 designed and presented an introductory course on human rights for high school students in New York City.
 The course included the concept and definition of human rights, the nature of human rights violations, efforts to protect human rights, and what individuals can do to extend these rights.
 The course was given in a high school using lectures, discussions, and guest presentations.
 The group also contributed a library of material on human rights to the school.
 In conjunction with the course, Group 11 sponsored a contest in high schools for posters and essays on human rights, and awarded prizes to the best entries.

-Special Project: Krasivskyj Book of Letters
+Krasivskyj Book of Correspondence, Ukraine

-In 2013 we published a remarkable book of correspondence, Two Worlds One Idea, between a member of Group 11 and Krasivskji, including a background essay and photographs.
-These letters reveal a deep personal relationship in the context of the struggle for human rights under Soviet repression.
+In 2013 we published a remarkable book of correspondence, Two Worlds One Idea, between a member of Group 11 and Krasivskyj , including a background essay and photographs.
+These letters reveal how a deep personal relationship was formed during the struggle for human rights under Soviet repression.
 Please learn more about Group 11 and order your copy by clicking here.